 Due to its parallel design structure, a GPU is actually more effective than a CPU when it comes to algorithms that process large blocks of data in parallel.
 This is partly because CPUs are more general-purpose, while GPUs are optimized to work with particular data.

-Similar to the CPU market, there are two leading GPU manufacturers.
+Similar to the CPU market, there are two prominent GPU manufacturers.
 In the past, NVIDIA vastly outperformed its rival, AMD.
 Since late 2020, however, that hasn’t been the case, and these two top GPU manufacturers are finally on par.

 Like CPUs, GPUs can also be accelerated if their base clock is too sluggish to fulfill your needs.